 A. We would suggest that beginners opt for AutoCAD.
 It’s a very user-friendly software that doesn’t take much time to have you creating 3D model drawings using your computer.

 Its selection process might prove to be somewhat challenging to beginners, but once you get hold of the interface, even that will be a simple task.

-SketchUp is also a great free option for beginners.
-Its extensive set of modeling tools coupled with its easy-to-understand user interface make this CAD software really easy for beginners to pick up.
+SketchUp is also a great freeware option for beginners.
+Its extensive set of modeling tools coupled with its easy-to-understand user interface make this software really easy for beginners to pick up.